CharlesBuilds2000/Personal-Projects/README.md

 ## Overview
 These projects are mostly built using the standard C++ library.

-Most of these projects are built for academic purposes.
+Most of these projects are for academic purposes.

 ## Projects
 ### Magic 8 ball